YvesNDIKURIYO-2022/IALNS-4-DSC-CTRP/README.md

 Liquid bulk transportation via multi-compartment tankers presents a critical operational challenge: balancing economic efficiency with physical safety throughout dynamic delivery routes.
 Existing vehicle routing models either ignore loading constraints entirely or treat them as static post-optimization checks, leading to solutions that are economically optimal but operationally infeasible or unsafe.

-This repository provides the complete implementation of the **Improved Adaptive Large Neighborhood Search with Embedded Stability Verification (IALNS-ESV)** algorithm for solving the **Dynamic Stability-Constrained Container-Tanker Routing Problem (DSC-CTRP)**.
+This repository provides the complete implementation of the **Improved Adaptive Large Neighborhood Search (IALNS)** algorithm for solving the **Dynamic Stability-Constrained Container-Tanker Routing Problem (DSC-CTRP)**.

 ### Key Contributions